An essay’s conclusion can be its weakest link, or its greatest asset.

 The best way to avoid this rookie mistake is to plan for it ahead of time.
 Almost everybody knows how they’ll start their essay ahead of time, why not also plan out your ending?
 Thinking of your conclusion at the start of your essay not only helps you structure your writing, it also gives you a “finish line” and ensures you tackle this essential part of your essay when you’re at your most creative.

-With this in mind, here are a few tips for crafting that banging conclusion that’ll knock your essay out of the park and onto your dream school’s shortlist.
+With this in mind, here are a few tips from our business school admissions consultants for crafting that banging conclusion that’ll knock your essay out of the park and onto your dream school’s shortlist.

 - Tie your conclusion to your introduction.
 You’ve got to come up with an eye-catching introduction anyways; why not kill two birds with one stone by using it as the foundation for your conclusion?
 If you start your essay with a story or anecdote, for example, you can refer to that same story to end your essay.
 This not only gives your essay a “holistic” feel and structure, it will remind the reader of how great your introduction was and will ultimately make your essay more memorable.